mcaroca/rut_formater/README.md

 # rut_formater
-Javascript function for chilean rut formatter
+CoffeeScript function for chilean rut formatter

+For a string returns the formatted rut
+Ex: formatRut("9545848-3") or formatRut("95458483")
+Returns: 9.545.848-3